PaLeroy/phd_defense/talk.md

 ## How to solve with (MA)RL?

-- One agent decide for one part of the system.
+- One agent decides for one component of the system.

 - They all cooperate to maximise